Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/users_manual.md

 bash test-data.sh
 ```

-This script will send a JSON message to the mqtt queue as defined by TTN api, e.g.:
+This script will send a JSON message to the mqtt broker as defined by TTN api, e.g.:

 ```json
 {